c88lopez/shadcn-dashboard-be/IMPROVEMENTS.md

 ### 2. Enhance Configuration Management

 **Observation:** The project uses `.env.local` for local configuration, which is a good start.
-However, there's no clear validation or schema for the environment variables.
+However, there was no clear validation or schema for the environment variables.

-**Suggestion:** Implement a validation layer for environment variables using a library like `@nestjs/config` with Joi or Zod.
-This would ensure that all required environment variables are present and have the correct types, preventing runtime errors.
+**Update:** Implemented a validation layer for environment variables using `Zod` to ensure all required environment variables are present and have the correct types, preventing runtime errors.

 ### 3. Strengthen Security with Helmet